Leader of Fine Gael: Background

 Garret FitzGerald succeeded him as leader, and served as Taoiseach from June 1981 to March 1982 and from December 1982 to March 1987.
 FitzGerald resigned in 1987 after losing that year's general election, and was replaced by Alan Dukes.
 After Fine Gael failure in the 1989 general election and the 1990 presidential election, Dukes was replaced by John Bruton in 1990.
 Following the collapse of the Fianna Fáil–Labour Party government in 1994, Bruton become Taoiseach serving from 1994 to 1997 in a Rainbow coalition with the Labour Party and Democratic Left.
 Bruton was deposed from the leadership in 2001, in favour of Michael Noonan; this was due in part to fears that Fine Gael would suffer severe losses at the 2002 general election.
 However, Noonan failed to live up to expectations, and the party suffered an even greater collapse than had been expected under Bruton.
 Having gone into the election expecting to increase its seat count from 54 to 60, it won only 31 seats.
 On the night of the election Noonan resigned as leader after just over a year in office, triggering the third leadership contest in the history of the party.
 Four candidates put their names forward for the leadership, with Enda Kenny emerging as the victor after a secret ballot.

-Like other Irish political parties, most notably Fianna Fáil, the Leader of Fine Gael has the power to dismiss or appoint their Deputy and to dismiss or appoint parliamentary party members to frontbench positions.
+Like other Irish political parties, the Leader of Fine Gael has the power to dismiss or appoint their Deputy and to dismiss or appoint parliamentary party members to frontbench positions.
 When Fine Gael is in opposition the Leader would usually act as the Leader of the Opposition, and chair the Opposition front bench.
-Conversely, when the party is in government, the Leader would usually become Taoiseach, as well as appointing the cabinet.
+Conversely, when the party is in government, the Leader would usually become Taoiseach, with the power to nominate members of the cabinet.

 During his leadership, Enda Kenny first served as Leader of the Opposition from 2002 until 2011.
 Fine Gael won a landslide victory in the 2011 general election as a result of Fianna Fáil's handling of the 2008 banking crisis.
 He was elected Taoiseach and went into coalition with the Labour Party.
 He led the party into the 2016 general election where Fine Gael lost seats but he was re-elected for a second term as Taoiseach, becoming the first Fine Gael leader to win a second consecutive term as Taoiseach.
 He led a Fine Gael minority government until he resigned as Taoiseach and Fine Gael leader in 2017.
 He was succeeded by Leo Varadkar as Leader of Fine Gael and as Taoiseach.